dataopskenn/dataopskenn/README.md

 dataopskenn/dataopskenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+After almost one year (about 9 months) of starting a new github page with the aim of getting into data/analytics engineering from being a data analyst, I have decided to finally kick this new journey off, mind you, I am not exactly a rookie, I have experience in building robust end-to-end data workflows, pulling data from various sources, cleaning and processing them, storing them in databases, and pudhing them to Business Intelligence tools for data analysis reporting.
+This experience is the reason why I am setting out to do the harder, more advanced stuff, with a combination of more sophisticated tools.